 The Greek syntax conveys something that we cannot see in English.
 This statement (“it would have been better…”) is contrary to the fact.
-The statement that Peter makes here is not true, although he hypothesizes it as a possibility.
+Peter’s argument here is invalid, although he hypothesizes it as a possibility.
 He states it in a simple hypothesis: “It is better for them not to have known the way of righteousness, but it is.”

 We can render this phrase as “It would be almost better not to have known the way of righteousness than….”
-By returning to religion, a false teacher is more culpable to the truth.
-The professed essence of apostasy results in deadly illusion.
+By returning to false religion, the person is more culpable to the truth—the professed essence of apostasy results in a deadly illusion.

 for them not to have known the way of righteousness

-To receive full exposure to Christ and yet reject him is worse than being fully culpable to that knowledge.
+To receive full exposure to Christ and yet reject him is worse than being fully culpable of that knowledge.
 Apostasy is worse than ignorance.
-Apostasy takes others into error.
+Apostasy carries oneself and others into error.

 than having known it,

-It is one thing to know the Lord personally, and it is another thing to have mental acquiescence toward him as non-Christians do.
+It is one thing to know the Lord personally, and it is another thing to have mental acquiescence toward Him as non-Christians do.
 The proud natural man does not want to yield to God’s truth.
-He knows the truth, but he rejects it.
+He knows the truth, but he rejects it outright.

 False teachers are double losers, both in time and eternity.
-They will know for eternity what they missed in time.
+They will know for eternity what they rejected in time.
 They are the prize fools of all history.
-They were exposed thoroughly to who Jesus is and yet rejected him.
+They were exposed thoroughly to who Jesus is and yet rejected Him.

 to turn from the holy commandment

 To reject the message of Jesus Christ is the most tragic mistake anyone could make in life.
-It would be handy if we could somehow force people to receive Jesus as their Savior.
+It would be handy to force people to receive Jesus as their Savior.
 It just does not work that way.
 Only the Holy Spirit can change hearts and make the facts of the gospel relevant.
-False teachers fly in the face of the facts of the gospel.
+False teachers fly in the face of the truths of the gospel.

 2 Co 13:5, “Examine yourselves as to whether you are in the faith.
 Test yourselves.
 Do you not know yourselves, that Jesus Christ is in you?—unless indeed you are disqualified.”